 Differences between Internet Service Providers

-Business internet… it’s all the same!
-You sign on the dotted line, you get ‘switched on’, then you’ll pretty much receive the same service whether you choose BT, Virgin, or anyone else, right?
+Business internet… Is it all the same?
+You sign on the dotted line, you get ‘switched on’, then you’ll pretty much receive the same service whether you choose BT, Virgin media broadband, or anyone else, right?
 Well, we hate to break it to you, but it’s not exactly like that.
-In fact, the type of internet connection – and the type of service – you receive will actually be quite different depending on the internet provider you choose.
+In fact, the type of internet connection – and the type of service – you receive will actually be quite different depending on the internet service provider you choose.

 Think of it in terms of food.
 You’ll get ‘food’ regardless of whether you choose Chinese or Indian for your Saturday night takeaway, but the exact type of food will be pretty different (mmm… is anyone hungry?).

-We’ve fast become one of the UK’s leading comparison websites for essential business services like leased lines and business broadband, and that’s because more and more of you are wanting to compare internet service providers before making a commitment, you wise owls, you!
+We’ve fast become one of the UK’s leading comparison websites for essential business services like leased lines and business broadband, and that’s because more and more of you are wanting to compare internet service providers before making a commitment.
 So when you compare internet service providers, what are some differences you can expect to see?

 If speed’s your thing, then it’s well worth making sure your chosen provider offers the sort of bandwidth you’ve been dreaming of.
-Generally, most internet service providers will offer something around 17 or 18 Mbps – great for checking your email, but you can forget about watching a sneaky episode of the Big Bang Theory during your lunch break.
-Some will offer up to 38 Mbps which is a little more standard for businesses, while a select few go above and beyond with 76 Mbps and even 10 Gbps speeds which make it easier to use VoIP and other web-based technologies.
-Don’t forget to check the upload speed, too!
+Generally, most internet service providers will offer something around 17 or 18 Mbps – great for checking your email, but not much else.
+Some will offer up to 38 Mbps which is a little more standard for businesses, while a select few go above and beyond with fibre optic broadband giving you 76 Mbps-300Mbps.

 Another key factor is the overall service.
 How many of you have had to call a service provider before only to be stuck on hold for ages (no doubt to a premium rate number)?